 - From the date of their application for provisional or general registration, or

 - After exhausting the renewals of limited registration allowable in the National Law and an application for provisional or general registration is made, or

 - If they have a significant change in their circumstances that would otherwise have required them to apply for limited registration de novo

-IMGs on the Competent Authority Pathway who are approaching the completion of their 12 months supervised practice period (47 weeks of full time service) can apply for their general registration early.
+IMGs on the Competent Authority pathway who are approaching the completion of their 12 months of supervised practice (47 weeks of full-time service) can apply for general registration early.

-If you hold provisional registration, you can apply for general registration online.
+If an IMG holds provisional registration, they can apply for general registration online.
 A paper form (Application for general registration for medical practitioners currently holding provisional registration - APGR-30) is available on the forms page.

-Further information is available to assist applicants seeking to apply for provisional registration via the Competent Authority Pathway:
+Further information to help applicants seeking to apply for provisional registration via the Competent Authority pathway: